 2011 marked my fifth consecutive year participating in the BC Lung Association Bicycle Trek for Life and Breath, a 200 km cycling adventure that supports research and cures for lung diseases.
 The Trek is the culmination of many months of fundraising and training (well – some people train, others just tough it out) that, year after year, continue to be an important way that I and the others at Magellan Law contribute to the betterment of our community.
 It’s definitely the highlight of the many community and non-profit initiatives that we like to support, and a cycling trip in the second weekend of every September is a great way to kick off the fall.

 We would like to thank our clients, friends, contacts, family and colleagues who generously showed their support of this great cause and helped us raise over $10,000 in 2011.
-Including 2011, Don and I have now helped raise over $50,000 for the BC Lung Association!
+Including 2011, I have now helped raise over $50,000 for the BC Lung Association!

 In contrast to 2010, which featured a dreary, cold and wet second day of trekking, this year’s event took place over two, 30-plus degree sunny days.
 The start and finish lines are always the same, beginning at Hazelmere Campground in Surrey and ending the first day at Stillwood Campground in Cultus Lake where we are treated to an unlimited amount of delicious food and some lighthearted evening entertainment.
 It’s a nice treat after the last few kilometres of the first day, which are infamous because of the long and incredibly steep hill that climbs its way up to the campground, as well as an annual reminder of the difficult battle that people fighting lung disease must face.